orbuluh/cpp/designPattern/creational/abstractfactory/README.md

 # Applicability
 - Use the Abstract Factory when your code needs to work with various families of related products, but you don’t want it to depend on the concrete classes of those products—they might be unknown beforehand or you simply want to allow for future extensibility.

+# Comparison
+- Many designs start by using Factory Method (less complicated and more customizable via subclasses) and evolve toward Abstract Factory, Prototype, or Builder (more flexible, but more complicated).
+- Builder focuses on constructing complex objects step by step.
+Abstract Factory specializes in creating families of related objects.
+Abstract Factory returns the product immediately, whereas Builder lets you run some additional construction steps before fetching the product.
+- Abstract Factory classes are often based on a set of Factory Methods, but you can also use Prototype to compose the methods on these classes.